 In addition to these services, adults can also receive assistance with:

-For children, a personal care assistant can also provide assistance for services that are listed in the care plan and provide sole benefit to the child.
+For children, personal care assistant services can also provide services that are listed in the care plan and provide sole benefit to the child.

-Can a Personal Care Assistant Help Clients with Medication?
+Can a Personal Caregiver Help Clients with Medication?

 Where Can Services Be Provided?

-A personal care assistant is a vital part of the medical team for a person receiving care in their home.
-By asking questions before and during the hiring process, the client and their family members will be able to make an informed decision as to whether this is the best care for their needs.
+In conclusion, a personal care assistant is a vital part of the team for a person receiving care in their home.
+By asking questions before and during the hiring process, the client will be able to make an informed decision.

-Schedule a free in-home assessment today to determine if you or your loved one would benefit from in-home personal care assistance.
+Schedule a free in-home assessment today to determine if you or your loved one would benefit from in-home assistance.